-While this casual study is light on the data, the results are significant and immediate.
-Additionally, it makes sense since erectile dysfunction can be a precursor to heart disease.
+While this casual study is light on the data, the results are quite significant and nearly immediate.
+The Game Changers penis takeaway makes sense since erectile dysfunction can be a precursor to heart disease.

 4. Eating plant-based for 7 days can reduce cholesterol by 100 points.

 The Game Changers film follows a New York Fire Department initiative promoting plant-based diets since 67% of firefighter line-of-duty deaths are caused by heart attacks.